-- [5] The structure must be free-standing and more than five feet from a principal structure. - [6] An enforceable affidavit must be filed with the Register of Deeds prior to construction acknowledging the limitations on vegetation. - (c) Broadcast signal receivers, including satellite dishes or antennas that are one meter or less in diameter and satellite earth station antennas that are two meters or less in diameter. - (d) Utility transmission and distribution lines, poles, towers, water towers, pumping stations, well pump house covers, private on-site wastewater treatment systems that comply with Ch.
-SPS Comm 383, and other utility structures that have no feasible alternative location outside of the minimum setback and that employ best management practices to infiltrate or otherwise control stormwater runoff from the structure. - (e) A walkway, stairway or rail system is permitted, provided: - [1] The structure shall be located so as to minimize earth disturbing activities and shoreline vegetation removal during construction. - [2] The structure shall not exceed a maximum of 60 inches in width. - Railings are permitted only where required by safety concerns, state statutes, or state regulations. - [4] Canopies and/or roofs on such structures are prohibited. - [5] The structure shall be limited to a maximum of 60 inches in width, including railings.
-Landings as part of the shoreline access system shall be limited to a maximum of 40 square feet and no more than 60 inches wide. - [6] Standards for removal of shoreline vegetation shall be complied with, per Article VII. - [7] In cases of steep slopes, a rail system (i.e., tram or lift) in addition to a stairway, shall be permitted as long as the rail system is mounted to or immediately adjacent to the existing stairway and can be located entirely within the viewing access corridor per § 338-37B. - (f) Devices or systems used to treat runoff from impervious surfaces. - (2) Existing Exempt Structures.
+- [1] The structure is necessary to access or protect the shoreline because of steep slopes or wet, unstable soils. - [21] The structure shall be located so as to minimize earth disturbing activities and shoreline vegetation removal during construction. - [32] The structure shall be visually inconspicuous as viewed from the adjacent waterway, not to exceed a maximum of 60 inches in width. - [34] Railings are permitted only where required by safety concerns, state statutes, or state regulations. - [45] Canopies and/or roofs on such structures are prohibited. - [56] Stairways shall be supported on piles or footings rather than being excavated from erodible soils, steep slopes, or similar conditions of concern.[KK8]

+- [7] that are is necessary to provide pedestrian access to the shoreline and are is a maximum of 60 inches in width.
+The structure shall be limited to a maximum of 60 inches in width, including railings.
+Landings as part of the shoreline access way /system shall be limited to a maximum of 40 square feet and no more than 60 inches wide. - [86] Standards for removal of shoreline vegetation shall be complied with, per Article VII. - [749] In cases of steep slopes, a rail system (i.e., tram or lift) in addition to a stairway, shall be permitted as long as the rail system is mounted to or immediately adjacent to the existing stairway and can be located entirely within the viewing access corridor per § 338-37B. - (f) Devices or systems used to treat runoff from impervious surfaces. - (2) Existing Exempt Structures.
 Per § 59.692(1k)(a)2m, Wis.
 Stats., existing exempt structure may be maintained, repaired, replaced, restored, rebuilt, and remodeled provided the activity does not expand the footprint and does not go beyond the three-dimensional building envelope of the existing structure.
 The expansion of a structure beyond the existing footprint may be permitted if the expansion is necessary to comply with applicable state and federal requirements.
 Note: Section 59.692(1k)(a)2m, Wis.
 Stats., prohibits counties from requiring any approval or imposing any fee or mitigation requirement for the activities specified in § 338-32A(2).
 However, it is important to note that property owners may be required to obtain permits or approvals and counties may impose fees under ordinances adopted pursuant to other statutory requirements, such as floodplain zoning, general zoning, sanitary codes, building codes, or even stormwater erosion control. - B. Reduced principal structure setback (§ 59.692(1n), Wis.
 Stats.).
-A setback less than the seventy-five-foot required setback from the ordinary high-water mark shall be permitted for a proposed principal structure and shall be determined as follows: - (1) Where there are existing principal structures in both directions, the setback shall equal the average of the distances the two existing principal structures are set back from the ordinary high-water mark,
+A setback less than the seventy-five-foot required setback from the ordinary high-water mark shall be permitted for a proposed principal structure and shall be determined as follows: - (1) Where there are existing principal structures in both directions, the setback shall equal the average of the distances the two existing principal structures are set back from the ordinary high-water mark, provided that all of the following are met: - (a) Both of the existing principal structures are located on an adjacent lot to the proposed principal structure. - (b) Both of the existing principal structures are located within 250 feet of the proposed principal structure and are the closest structure. - (c) Both of the existing principal structures are located less than 75 feet from the ordinary high-water mark. - (d) The average setback shall not be reduced to less than 35 feet from the ordinary highwater mark of any navigable water.